2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/history/v17/_brc17-planned.md

 For v17 we plan to remove some very old APIs, which we believe are probably not even used any more.
 This is the list:

-* The old namespace `SexyContent.Interfaces.IApp` and all related code
+* The old namespace `ToSic.SexyContent.Interfaces.IApp` and all related code
   We believe this is probably not used at all, since it's probably only ever used to access `App.Configuration` which is `dynamic` when using this interface, but a normal object with typed properties when using the normal `ToSic.Sxc.Apps.IApp` interface.